 The Skadarlija Market, next to the famous Skadarlija Street, is also known by the name “Bajloni Market”.
 It is named after the renowned Belgrade entrepreneur Ignat Bajloni.

-The place where the market is today was once a swamp, which was drained by Bajloni.
+The place where the market is today was once a swamp.
+Of course, Bajloni drained the swamp.
 Later, he built a brewery there, and after the First World War, a market place.

 The Kalenic Market has a diverse offer: butchers, bakeries, fish markets, flower shops, fruit and vegetable shops, clothing stores, etc. Kalenic and Skadarlija markets are also where the popular Belgrade night market takes place.